-The statistic shows the 20 countries with the lowest national debt in 2014 in relation to the gross domestic product (GDP).
+The statistic shows the 20 countries with the lowest national debt in 2015 in relation to the gross domestic product (GDP).
 The data refer to the debts of the entire state, including the central government, the provinces, municipalities, local authorities and social insurance.
-In 2014, Kiribati's estimated level of national debt reached about 16 percent of the GDP, ranking 20th of the countries with the lowest national debt.
+In 2015,Russia's estimated level of national debt reached about 18 percent of the GDP, ranking 20th of the countries with the lowest national debt.

 National debt and GDP